Inclusivity and Diversity

 Children and babies are always welcome in classes, gatherings and on retreats.
 It feels very important to me that we do not miss out just because we are raising the next generation.
 I will do my best to support you and your little ones and I have always found the others in the circle to be supportive of this decision.

 If you are bringing children or babies I just ask that you are happy to be fully responsible for them at all times, to understand what that means in terms of your participation and to ensure they are kept safe.
-I don’t expect reverent silence in class or circle but perhaps bringing something to keep them occupied so that you can fully dive into the practices might be helpful.
+I don’t expect reverent silence in class or circle.
+You know your little ones temperaments and whether the particular event or class would be suited to them.

 Please do get in contact if you have any questions, comments, feedback or suggestions.